Iglot (TV series)

-Iglot is a 2011 Philippine television drama fantasy broadcast by GMA Network.
-The series is a spin-off to the 2004 television series Mulawin.
+Iglot is a 2011 Philippine television drama fantasy series broadcast by GMA Network.
+The series is a spin-off of the Philippine television series Mulawin.
+Directed by Gil Tejada Jr., it stars Milkcah Wynne Nacion.
 It premiered on August 29, 2011 on the network's Telebabad line up.
-Directed by Gil Tejada Jr., it stars Milkcah Wynne Nacion.
 The series concluded on November 11, 2011 with a total of 55 episodes.
-It was replaced by Survivor Philippines: Celebrity Doubles Showdown in its timeslot.

 The series is streaming online on YouTube.